romshark/tik/README.md

 #### Context - Example

 TIKs are unique message keys within a domain.
 However, the same original message text can have different meanings depending on usage.
-In such cases, context must be added to explicitly separate them.
+In such cases, context must be added to separate two TIKs with a similar text body.

 Example: a